Young Jonn: Early life and education

-Jonn was born into a Christian family of Akwa Ibom descent in Ibadan, the capital of Oyo State.
-Jonn had his basic formal education at Ideal Foundation Primary School, Ibadan and GOF College, Osogbo, Osun State.
-During his high school days in Osogbo, he had interest in basketball, soccer, musical imstruments, miming and dance.
+Udomboso was born in Ibadan into a Christian family, who came from Akwa Ibom.
+Udomboso attended the Ideal Foundation Primary School, Ibadan and GOF College, Osogbo, Osun State.
+During his high school days in Osogbo, he was interested in basketball, soccer, musical imstruments, miming and dance.
 He studied Communication and Language Arts at the University of Ibadan.

 Career

-Jonn started playing musical instrument as a child.
+Udomboso started playing musical instrument as a child.
 He formed a group called AVG along with his brothers before he got signed to Hit Factory Studio in 2012.
 While working as producer at Hit Factory, he produced a chart-topping single by Olamide titled "Story For The Gods".
 He was nominated for "Producer of The Year" at the 2015 edition of The Headies for his work on "Bobo", a song by Olamide which rose to critical acclaim.

-Jonn has been credited for producing songs like "Gbese" and "Efejoku" by Lil Kesh, "Biggest Backside" by Davido and album credits including The Baddest by Davido, 2 Kings by Olamide and Phyno and Eyan Mayweather by Olamide.
+Udomboso has been credited for producing songs like "Gbese" and "Efejoku" by Lil Kesh, "Biggest Backside" by Davido and album credits including The Baddest by Davido, 2 Kings by Olamide and Phyno and Eyan Mayweather by Olamide.

 In 2022, Young Jonn closed a deal with Chocolate City, with the release of "Dada", off his first extended play, Love Is Not Enough (Vol. 1), which was released on 1 April 2022.
 On 21 October 2022, Young Jonn released "Love is Not Enough" (Vol. 2).
 This project contained already-released Dada Remix, Normally, Next to You, Xtra Cool and If You Leave and Sokoto.

+In 2025, Young Jonn released the single "Only Fans", marking his first release of the year.
+He subsequently released "Che Che", a collaboration with Nigerian singer Asake, followed by "Cashflow" featuring Wizkid.

+In November 2025, he released his second studio album, Blue Disco.
+Upon release, the album debuted at number one on the Apple Music Nigeria albums chart.

+In November 2025, Young Jonn released his sophomore studio album, Blue Disco, a 21-track project featuring guest appearances from Wizkid, Olamide, Asake, Rema, Focalistic, Shenseea, and DJ Tunez.
+Following the album's release, he returned on 29 May 2026 with the single "Elumelu," an uptempo track celebrating financial ambition and wealth inspired by businessman Tony Elumelu.